 “I was in so much pain,” she said.
 “I avoided most activities because I couldn’t walk or stand for an extended period of time.
 I asked myself, ‘how am I supposed to live my life like this?’”
 There was a moment when Bridget was asked by a friend’s seven year-old son to play catch outside.
 “I cried.
 I couldn’t go outside and play because of my knee.
 ‘How was I supposed to ever raise my own children?’”
 Bridget went to doctor after doctor in Florida and each gave her a different answer—not one doctor knew what was really wrong.
 Bridget began to feel hopeless.

-With encouragement from her father who lives in Colorado and a friend who was a nurse at Vail Valley Medical Center, Bridget decided to travel to Vail to meet with Dr. Robert LaPrade in 2011.
+With encouragement from her father who lives in Colorado and a friend who was a nurse at Vail Health, Bridget decided to travel to Vail to meet with Dr. Robert LaPrade in 2011.

 Bridget said, “The first time I met with Dr. LaPrade, he shook my hand, sat down next to me and asked ‘where does it hurt?’
 He immediately knew what was wrong.
 He told me that my meniscus transplant was extruding from the joint, causing pain, swelling and tearing.
 It needed to be anatomically corrected.”